Simply put, XFTA is a powerful and efficient calculation engine for fault trees and related models.

 Calculation of safety integrity levels require the calculation of system availability, average availability, system failure intensity, approximation of system reliability, probability of failure on demand, probability of failure per hour

-The XFTA book provides an in-depth presentation of mathematical and algorithmic frameworks of probabilistic safety analyses, a complete description of XFTA commands and numerous application examples.
+The XFTA book provides an in-depth presentation of mathematical and algorithmic foundations of probabilistic safety analyses, a complete description of XFTA commands and numerous application examples.

 You can download a free pdf version here.
-We are currently looking for an editor to distribute a paper version.
+I am currently looking for a suitable editor to distribute a paper version.

 XFTA is provided free of charge.
 Even though there is no license fee, there are conditions for using XFTA.
 Downloading the software means you accept with no restriction the terms of the License Agreement.

-The current version of XFTA is version 2.0.1.
+The current version of XFTA is version 2.0.4 (Windows only).

 You can still downloaded version 1.3.1.
 The user manual for this version is included in the zip archive.